My Financial Career

 Making the most of your interests

 Highlight the things that show off other skills you have gained which could be relevant to the role.
-For example, where you’ve taken positions of responsibility, worked in a team or taken the initiative.
+For example, where you’ve taken positions of responsibility, worked in a team or taken initiative.

 References